Fekinox/grid-games/README.md

 Commit and push the code to a new repo in your personal GitHub account - see below on how to create a new repo.

-#### You may choose to complete this assignment in two ways:
+#### Setup

-1. To get some practice setting up a GitHub repo, consider creating the project locally in a project folder on your computer.
+Create a GitHub repo, create the project locally in a project folder on your computer.
 Detailed instructions are right below.
-2. Create a new HTML/CSS/JS repl in [replit.com](https://replit.com/).
-Name your repl something like "T-T-T Weekend".

-This lab is **a DELIVERABLE** - be sure to submit the either the link to your GitHub repo or the link to your repl in Google Classroom prior to the due date.

 ## How to Create a New Repo